Icteria virens virens, I. v. auricollis

 Documentation: Specimens: auricollis, UNSM ZM6909, 3 Jun 1901 Monroe Canyon, Sioux Co; virens, UNSM ZM10757, 15 May 1909 Roca, Lancaster Co.

-Taxonomy: Recent genetic studies resulted in elevation of this species to its own family, Icteriidae; it is no longer considered a member of Parulidae (Chesser et al 2017).
+Taxonomy: Recent genetic studies resulted in assigning of this species to its own family, Icteriidae; it is no longer considered a member of Parulidae (Chesser et al 2017).

 Changes since 2001: This species was essentially extirpated from the southeast by 2000, but since then reports have increased.
-Of 27 southeasterly reports for May-Jul since 1981, 22 have been since 2008.
+Of 27 southeasterly reports for May-Jul for 1981 through 2017, 22 occurred since 2008.

-Summer: This species was formerly considered to be most common in the eastern part of the state; Bruner et al (1904) listed it as “abundant” along the eastern edge.
+Summer: This species was formerly considered to be most common in the eastern part of the state; Bruner et al (1904) listed it as “abundant” along the eastern edge and Mollhoff (2022) cited three nests with eggs in Douglas and Sarpy Cos 25 May-5 Jun 1893-1898.
 By 1958, Rapp et al (1958) described the species as fairly common throughout, but most numerous in the east, especially in the Missouri River Valley, but also in the valleys of the Little Blue and Elkhorn rivers (Swenk 1940).
-As late as the 1970s, it was distributed statewide (Johnsgard 1979), but at about that time eastern breeding locations became scattered and it was only locally common.
-Since the 1970s, the species has declined to near extirpation in the east (Sharpe et al 2001).
-Although Ducey (1988) has proposed that destruction of nesting areas along the Missouri River due to riverside development as a cause for this decline, an additional explanation is that this eastern population, presumably virens, has experienced limiting factors that has reduced numbers in its wintering range similar to those experienced by other eastern neotropical migrants (Terborgh 1989).
+As late as the 1970s, it was distributed statewide (Johnsgard 1979), but numbers of Yellow-breasted Chats declined significantly range-wide during 1966–1988 (-1.33%, p < 0.01), mostly in the eastern USA (-2.06%, p < 0.01; Sauer and Droege 1992, Eckerle and Thompson 2020), including eastern Nebraska (Sharpe et al 2001).
+Although Ducey (1988) has proposed that destruction of nesting areas along the Missouri River due to riverside development as a cause for this decline, an additional explanation is that this eastern population, presumably virens, experienced limiting factors that reduced numbers in its wintering range similar to those experienced by other eastern neotropical migrants (Terborgh 1989).
 Chat numbers in eastern Kansas declined to near-absence by 1992 (Thompson et al 2011).

 The situation in the east is in strong contrast with the Panhandle and north; chats are locally common throughout the western half of the state, eastward in the Niobrara River Valley to Rock Co (James E. Ducey, pers. comm.) and Knox Co, where it is uncommon, with recent records 8 Jun 2005, 9 Jun-16 Jul 1990, six on 9 Jul 2008, and 22-29 Jul 1989.
 There is a recent report 10 Jun 2015 at Bow Creek WMA, Cedar Co.
 Chats are reported every year in the eastern Niobrara River Valley (Brogie and Mossman 1983, Rosche 1982).
 This species is “increasing every year” in Scotts Bluff Co as of 2017; 12 were counted along Old Stage Road 8 Jul 2017, and 16 were at Soldier Creek Wilderness, Sioux Co 19 Jun 2017.